€10,00

 | Mineral |

-Commercially "Picasso jasper".
+Commercially "Picasso jasper."
 Mineralogically, it is a metamorphic marble (recrystallized limestone with manganese dendrites and iron oxides).
-It is not true jasper (a variety of quartz) |
+It is not true jasper (a variety of quartz). |

 | Origin |

-Utah, United States — the classic deposit of this material |
+Utah, USA — the classic deposit for this material |

 | Color and Pattern |

-Cream background with black, gray, and ochre lines from manganese dendrites; unique pattern in each piece |
+Cream background with black, gray, and ochre lines from manganese dendrites; unique pattern on each piece |

 | Finish |